krahets/hello-algo/docs-en/chapter_computational_complexity/space_complexity.md

 ### Logarithmic Order $O(\Log N)$

 Logarithmic order is commonly used in divide and conquer algorithms.
-For example, in a merge sort, an array of length $n$ is input, and each round of recursion divides the array in half from its midpoint to form a recursion tree of height $\log n$, using $O(\log n)$ stack frame space.
+For example, in a merge sort, given an array of length $n$ as the input, each round of recursion divides the array in half from its midpoint to form a recursion tree of height $\log n$, using $O(\log n)$ stack frame space.

-Another example is to convert a number into a string, input a positive integer $n$ which has the number of bits $\log_{10} n + 1$, i.e., the corresponding length of the string is $\log_{10} n + 1$, so the space complexity is $O(\log_{10} n + 1) = O(\log n)$.
+Another example is to convert a number into a string.
+Given a positive integer $n$ with a digit count of $\log_{10} n + 1$, the corresponding string length is $\log_{10} n + 1$.
+Therefore, the space complexity is $O(\log_{10} n + 1) = O(\log n)$.

 ## Weighing Time And Space

 Ideally, we would like to optimize both the time complexity and the space complexity of an algorithm.
-In practice, however, optimizing both time complexity and space complexity at the same time is usually very difficult.
+However, in reality, simultaneously optimizing time and space complexity is often challenging.

-**Reducing time complexity usually comes at the cost of increasing space complexity, and vice versa**.
-We refer to the idea of sacrificing memory space to increase the speed of an algorithm as "space for time"; the opposite is called "time for space".
+**Reducing time complexity usually comes at the expense of increasing space complexity, and vice versa**.
+The approach of sacrificing memory space to improve algorithm speed is known as "trading space for time", while the opposite is called "trading time for space".

-The choice of thinking depends on what we value more.
-In most cases, time is more valuable than space, so "space for time" is usually the more common strategy.
-Of course, it is also important to control the space complexity in case of large amount of data.
+The choice between these approaches depends on which aspect we prioritize.
+In most cases, time is more valuable than space, so "trading space for time" is usually the more common strategy.
+Of course, in situations with large data volumes, controlling space complexity is also crucial.